Edit

 Data property

 A data property's usage is easy to imagine.
-Standard controls in apps typically have several data properties, to set default values, text color, size, etc. Let's look at a simple example where we wish to make properties of a control within the component available to the hosting app.
-In this example, our component is named Component1.
-We will put a slider control in inside our component.
-We will have an Input property to specify the color from the consuming app, and an Output property where the component can tell the app what the current value of the slider is.
-The following example assumes your component contains a Slider control named Slider.
+Standard controls in apps typically have several data properties, to set default values, text color, size, etc. Let's look at a simple example where you want to make properties of a control within the component available to the hosting app.
+In this example, the component is named Component1.
+Put a slider control inside the component.
+Add an Input property to specify the color from the consuming app, and an Output property so the component can tell the app the current value of the slider.
+This example assumes the component has a Slider control named Slider.

 1. In the property pane of the component, select New custom property.